 Then came some name changes.
-Under the guidance of local entrepreneur John Ferris, Kevin became Kevin Scott and The Whirlwinds became The Kinsmen.
+Under the guidance of local entrepreneur John Ferris, Kevin became Kevin Scott and The Whirlwinds became The Kinsmen, comprised of Ivor Amiabeg (also known as Ivor Tomlin) on guitar, Mick Dubiel on bass, Rod Hamon on keyboards and Pete Hunt on drums.
+At first the role of lead vocalist was shared between Kevin and Gary Young but after Gary left the group Kevin was given top billing.
 As Kevin Scott & The Kinsmen the group began to make a name for itself locally and played some prestigious society gigs, including a show for The British Racing Drivers’ Association at Grosvenor House in London.
-In 1964 Kevin Scott & The Kinsmen twice appeared on the same bill as The Rolling Stones – first at Wembley on 31st May and then in Brighton on 19th July.

-Although the group had gained some traction, it didn't have a recording contract and Kevin decided it was "time to move on".
+Although Kevin Scott & The Kinsmen had gained some traction, the group didn't have a recording contract and Kevin decided that it was "time to move on".
 He and The Kinsmen's bass player, Mick Dubiel, formed a new group, The Time.
 The line-up was completed by John Glenfield (lead guitar) and Danny Barbour (drums).
 With a recording contract secured for them by John Ferris, The Time released two singles on the Pye label – Take A Bit Of Notice / Every Now And Then (Pye 7N 17019), which was released in January 1966, and The First Time I Saw The Sun Shine / Annabel (Pye 7N 17146), released in July.
 Neither of the singles made the charts and so the group decided to call time on The Time.

 Hiroshima was re-released in Germany several times during the 1970s and '80s and became a small hit in 1975.
 By this time Kevin (now calling himself Danny) was one third of Marty, Paul and Danny with Marty Kristian and Paul Layton.
 Following the demise of the New Seekers in May 1974, Marty and Paul had been looking for someone to join them in a new band.
 Danny, who had been recommended to them by John Franklin, had to audition four times before they were convinced that he was the right person.